 These principles apply whether you’re replacing plaster with something else or doing general remodel at your house.

 Dangers of lead paint

-You can still choose to encapsulate it rather than remove it, but is it really the best solution?
+You can still choose to encapsulate it rather than remove it, but is it the best solution?
 We surely don’t think so.
 Giving your kids and yourself the best chance at the best life is just what you deserve more than anything.

 When you shouldn’t encapsulate

-It’s because it turns into dust, or the paint chips may end up landing on something that is somehow consumed.
-While we understand that you may want to paint your walls after 40 years, chances are that it hasn’t actually been all that long since it was done, and if the paint is in good condition, it is in good condition.
-As other websites specify, when the paint is peeling or flaking, your encapsulation job won’t be able to quite achieve the same result anyway.
+It’s because it turns into dust.
+The paint chips may end up landing on something that is somehow consumed.
+We understand that you may want to paint your walls after 40 years.
+The chances are that it hasn’t been all that long since it was done.
+If the paint is in good condition, it is in good condition.
+When the paint is peeling or flaking, your encapsulation job won’t be able quite to achieve the same result anyway.

 Which paints can you use for the purpose?